accellionapis/api-guide/source/includes/_versions.md

 New versions of the API are released roughly once every 3 months.

 <aside class="notice">
-Server Version format was simplified in April 2018
+You will notice in the table below that our Server Version format was simplified in April 2018
 </aside>

 API Version | Server Version | Released